-Food waste is the largest volume of avoidable material that goes into Brisbane landfill every year, representing about one quarter of the average rubbish bin's contents from Brisbane homes.
+Food waste is one of the largest volumes of avoidable material that goes into Brisbane's landfill every year, representing about one-quarter of the average rubbish bin's contents from Brisbane homes.

 Brisbane City Council's Love Food Hate Waste program is here to help you reduce the amount of food you throw away and save money.

 Research shows that most people care about the amount of food they waste but significantly underestimate how much food goes into their bin.

 Did you know:

 - Australian households throw away 2.5 million tonnes of edible food a year

 - globally, about one billion tonnes of food produced for human consumption is wasted each year

 - food waste costs the Australian economy $20 billion dollars a year in lost and wasted resources

 - food waste is costing most Australian households around $2200 and $3800 every year